NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Risen Nemesis) Fixated Obsession.md

 * * *

 **Effect** The Risen Nemesis expresses a vengeful interest in a target within 30 feet.
-The creature must succeed at a DC 42 Will check save or become [[Conditions/Sickened|Sickened 1]] for 1 minute ([[Conditions/Sickened|Sickened 2]] on a critical failure).
+The creature must succeed at a DC 42 Will check save or become [[Sickened|Sickened 1]] for 1 minute ([[Sickened|Sickened 2]] on a critical failure).
 On failure or critical failure, the Risen Nemesis also gains a +2 status bonus on Strikes and damage rolls against the target until the target or the Risen Nemesis dies, whichever comes first.

 *Source: Pathfinder #206: Bring the House Down*
 *ORC*